 TL;DR: Given a set of bounding boxes with associated trajectories, we achieve object and camera motion control in image-to-video generation by leveraging the knowledge present in a pre-trained image-to-video diffusion model.
 Our method is self-guided, offering zero-shot trajectory control without fine-tuning or relying on external knowledge.

 Methods for image-to-video generation have achieved impressive, photo-realistic quality.
 However, adjusting specific elements in generated videos, such as object motion or camera movement, is often a tedious process of trial and error, e.g., involving re-generating videos with different random seeds.
 Recent techniques address this issue by fine-tuning a pre-trained model to follow conditioning signals, such as bounding boxes or point trajectories.
 Yet, this fine-tuning procedure can be computationally expensive, and it requires datasets with annotated object motion, which can be difficult to procure.
 In this work, we introduce SG-I2V, a framework for controllable image-to-video generation that is self-guided—offering zero-shot control by relying solely on the knowledge present in a pre-trained image-to-video diffusion model without the need for fine-tuning or external knowledge.
-Our zero-shot method outperforms unsupervised baselines while being competitive with supervised models in terms of visual quality and motion fidelity.
+Our zero-shot method outperforms unsupervised baselines while significantly narrowing down the performance gap with supervised models in terms of visual quality and motion fidelity.

 In this work, we control the motion in generated videos by specifying bounding boxes and their associated trajectories.
 Our framework is built on Stable Video Diffusion, a publicly available image-to-video diffusion model.